otaldonunes/eslint-stylelint-prettier-airbnb-editorconfig-react/README.md

 **Apparently the official creator was no longer active in the community, so I decided to make this modified version.
-If you are interested in suggesting, contributing or implementing something, feel free to do a PR.** _(Credits at the end.)_
+If you are interested in suggesting, contributing or implementing something, feel free to do a PR.** _(Credits at the end)_

 # Installation